Disneyland Resort 2027: The Complete Guide to What’s New, When to Go, and How to Plan

 This is the section you absolutely need to read before you plan.

-Avatar Land construction will mean visible construction walls in the Hollywood Land area of Disney California Adventure throughout 2027.
-The scope of the project is significant, as this is one of the most ambitious transformations ever undertaken at the park.
+Avatar Land construction will mean visible construction walls in the Hollywood Land area of Disney California Adventure throughout 2027, especially once demolition of the Monsters, Inc. building and the Hollywood Lounge quick-service location gets underway.

 Avengers Campus expansion construction is also ongoing, with the Red Car Trolley having already stopped operation to accommodate the work.
-You’ll notice scaffolding and walls as the new attractions take shape.
+Construction has progressed quickly, so expect to see the new show buildings taking real shape as the year goes on.

 The Eastern Gateway parking and transportation hub, a new facility with approximately 6,000 parking spaces, dedicated shuttle and rideshare areas, and improved traffic flow, is also in development.
 This is infrastructure work that will improve future visits dramatically, but it may cause some traffic and logistical friction in the meantime.